Cancun vs Punta Cana for Families: Honest 2026 Comparison

 Punta Cana Off-Resort Highlights

 So which has more?
 Cancun, by a meaningful margin.
 The Mayan ruins, eco-parks, and cenote network give families with adventurous older kids more reasons to leave the resort.
-Punta Cana's excursion scene is more compact — enjoyable but less varied.
-For families who plan to spend most of their time at the resort anyway (and that's perfectly valid with an all-inclusive), the excursion gap matters less.
+For families who plan to spend most of their time on the all-inclusive anyway, the excursion gap matters less.

 Beaches and Water Activities